 In episode #2 of the Savvy Shopkeeper Retail Podcast, I pointed listeners to an online calculator to determine how much revenue they would need to generate each year to pay themselves their salary goal.
 I used the calculator’s data to gauge the actual salary goals of shopkeepers in the Savvy community.

 First, the data is completely anonymous.
 I can’t see who used the calculator or any personal information about the users.
-If you want to try it out for yourself, the calculator is still active and available—it’s part of a series of free resources I offer in the Shopkeepers Academy.
+If you want to try it out for yourself, the calculator is still active and available, click HERE for more information.

-Second, most members of the Savvy Shopkeeper community are “micro” business owners.
+Second, most retailers in our membership groups are “micro” business owners.
 That means that they are either solopreneurs (one-person shops) or have fewer than six employees.